 An understanding of the concepts and skills which incorporate the study of physics are often a prerequisite for the study of science or engineering at the tertiary level.
-This course will provide students who do not feel confident about their knowledge of physics with the basic concepts and skills necessary for further pursuit of science or engineering at the tertiary level.
+This course will provide students who do not feel confident about their knowledge of physics with the basic concepts and skills necessary for further studies in the Associate and Bachelor level degree of Engineering.

 The course focuses on the underlying concepts of physics covering such areas as measurement, motion, matter, electricity and magnetism.
 The self-paced structure of the course allows students to work through the material at a pace suitable to their needs.
 The course is designed to incorporate theoretical and experimental components of physics with simple experiments at home and multimedia materials enhancing the course.
 The course attempts to increase student problem solving in the subject area.